Are you moving on a working holiday visa to Canada? How exciting!

 - The deposit is typically half the rent, but sometimes you might be asked for deposit equalling full month’s rent, just like what we paid.

-- If you haven’t used Airbnb yet if you sign up with our link you get CAD$50 towards your first stay.
-We also get like $20 or something so its a win win 🙂 Sign up here
+- If you haven’t used Airbnb yet if you sign up with our link you get up to CAD$76 towards your first stay.
+Sign up here or read our guide on saving tips for your first Airbnb.

 Our tip: If you are in B.C. you might want to check out this link to learn about rental deposits and fees.